polyfem/polyfem/easy_wrapper/README.md

 ---

-### Configurable Boundary Conditions
+# Configurable Boundary Conditions

-Dirichlet boundary conditions can be specified directly from the command line using the format:
+Dirichlet boundary conditions can be specified directly from the command line using:

 ```
 --dirichlet <boundary_id>:<value>